interseroh/topmenubar/README.md

    - profile
    - topmenubar

- ### topmenuebar-parent
+ ### topmenubar-parent
- That is a parent module with pom packaging.
-The pom.xml file of this module contains the dependencies, a plug ins management, and profiles for the rest of modules.
+ This is the parent module with pom packaging.
+The pom.xml file of this module contains the dependencies, a plugins management, and profiles for the rest of modules.
  The plugins are parametriesied with three placeholders:

  - ${i18n.gwt.modul} (Reference to configuration of the main GWT modul )